bsc-pm/nos-v/README.md

 1. `--enable-debug`: Add compiler debug flags and enable additional internal debugging mechanisms
 1. `--enable-asan`: Build and link with [AddressSanitizer](https://github.com/google/sanitizers/wiki/AddressSanitizer) to detect memory bugs and leaks
 1. `--enable-ubsan`: Build and link with [UndefinedBehaviourSanitizer](https://clang.llvm.org/docs/UndefinedBehaviorSanitizer.html) to detect undefined behaviour
+1. `--enable-code-coverage`: Build and link with instrumentation for coverage analysis.
+Use `make check-code-coverage` to generate an html report
 1. `--with-ovni`: Enable ovni instrumentation and specify the ovni library installation prefix
 1. `--with-papi`: Enable PAPI counters and specify the PAPI library installation prefix
 1. `--with-libnuma`: Specify the numactl library installation prefix